hvrt-vcs/hvrt/designs/repo_data_structures.md

       but not all are shown by default.
       This is usually the reason given to delete history in git:
       "It clutters the history to do true merges.
 We just rebase and/or squash everything."
-      With Havarti you can have your cake and eat it too: clean looking history *and* all the data to know where things originally came from.
+      With Havarti you can have your cake and eat it too: clean looking history
+      *and* all the data to know where things originally came from if and when you need that information.
     - It should be noted
       that all the forgetful git style operations can still be done in Havarti.
-      You just have an alternative to those as well, Hopefully one you will choose.
+      You just have an alternative using these non-forgetful merge styles as well.
+      The less forgetful ones (Havarti style) are the default.

 ### Tree